camunda/camunda-bpm-platform/webapps/README.md

 # camunda Webapp

-This is the camunda BPM webapplication source.
+This is the camunda BPM web application source.
 Clean, package and install it via [Maven](https://maven.apache.org/).

 ## Structure of this project

 The structure is as follows:

-* `ui` - HTML, CSS and Javascript sources as well as plugins and test for the Camunda webapplications Cockpit, Tasklist and Admin.
+* `ui` - HTML, CSS and Javascript sources as well as plugins and tests for the Camunda webapplications Cockpit, Tasklist and Admin.
-* `src` - Java sources and tests for the Camunda webapplication.
+* `src` - Java sources and tests for the Camunda web application.

 ## UI

-There are 3 webapplications available for the camunda BPM platform:
+There are 3 web applications available for the camunda BPM platform:

 * __cockpit__: an administration interface for processes and decisions
 * __tasklist__: provides an interface to process user tasks